Pop-Up Piano Miami Second Edition During the Week of Art Basel Miami Beach 2012

 The concept of Pop-Up Pianos was inspired by the New York City organization Sing for Hope.
 Sing for Hope mobilizes professional artists in volunteer programs that benefit schools, hospitals and communities.
 Sing for Hope’s Pop-Up Pianos celebrate the vision of arts accessibility for all.
 The inspirational project motivated the Co-Founders of The Black Key Group, Whitney Lykins and Isabella Acker, to bring Pop-Up Piano to Miami with the support of Steinway Piano Gallery of Miami and committee members Patricia Baro (Mixed Media Collective); Gaudi Castro (HEARD.); Meris Thomas (Freelancer – Event Production); Arnaud Pages (Macias Advertising); Daniel Rivero (WLRN); and Jessica Wade Pfeffer (Jessica Wade Inc.).

 Stay tuned for musician, sponsor, and piano location announcements as well as event details.
 For more information, visit www.PopUpPianoMia.com.
-To keep track of piano locations, artists, and musicians, please follow Pop-Up Piano Miami on Twitter and Facebook.Be sure to tell them Soul Of Miami sent you!
+To keep track of piano locations, artists, and musicians, please follow Pop-Up Piano Miami on Twitter and Facebook.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.